 The Britax B-Free is a full-size stroller that comes with car seat adapters that work with any Britax infant car seat.
-This stroller folds small and quickly making it suitable for traveling and transport, but it is heavier than it needs to be and parents who want something lightweight may want to look elsewhere.
+This stroller folds small and quickly making it suitable for traveling and transport, but it is heavier than it needs to be, and parents who want something lightweight may want to look elsewhere.
 The B-Free works well with car seats, and they attach smoothly without a problem.
 The stroller canopy works well with the carrier in place and offers more protection where you need it.
-This stroller is a little spendy compared to the similar Britax B-Lively, but it is nicer.
+This stroller is a little spendy compared to the similar Britax options, but it is nicer.
 The B-Free failed to win an award despite its higher score.
-However, it may fill a niche for some parents making it one to watch.
+However, it may fill a niche for some parents, making it one to watch.

 Britax B-Free Combo Review